 By 2012, the need for more police officers prompted the hiring of recruits.
 San Jose Police Academy classes were operated under the authority of South Bay Regional Public Safety Training Consortium.
 The classes were staffed by SJPD RTOs and a sergeant.

-Two years later, the San Jose Police Academy moved to the San Jose Police Department South Substation, which was transformed into an academy and training center.
+Two years later, the San Jose Police Academy moved to the San Jose Police Department South Substation on Great Oaks Parkway, which was transformed into an academy and training center.

 In 2016, POST re-certified the San Jose Police Academy as an independently-operated police academy.
 The number of recruits continue to grow with each class.